Wizzard: Chart success and tours

 The band made their live debut at The London Rock and Roll Show at Wembley Stadium on 5 August 1972.
 Wizzard's second appearance was at the Reading Festival later that month.
-With Wood's distinctive warpaint make-up and colourful costume, not to mention regular appearances on BBC Television's Top of the Pops in which members and friends, including Wood's girl friend, singer Ayshea Brough, variously appeared in pantomime horses, gorilla costumes or as roller-skating angels, often wielding custard pies for good measure, they were one of the most picturesque groups in the British glam rock era.
+With Wood's distinctive warpaint make-up and colourful costume, not to mention regular appearances on BBC Television's Top of the Pops in which members and friends, including Wood's girl friend, singer Ayshea Brough, variously appeared in pantomime horses, gorilla costumes or as roller-skating angels, often wielding custard pies for good measure, Wizzard were one of the most picturesque groups of the British glam rock era.
 In 1973 they scored their first Top 10 hit with "Ball Park Incident", which made No. 6 for three weeks from 13 January.
 Their biggest hit was with their second single.
-"See My Baby Jive", Wood's faithful and affectionate tribute to the Phil Spector generated 'Wall of Sound', made No. 1 in the UK Singles Chart for four weeks.
+"See My Baby Jive", Wood's faithful and affectionate tribute to the Phil Spector-generated 'Wall of Sound', made No. 1 in the UK Singles Chart for four weeks.
 It sold over one million copies globally, and was awarded gold disc status.
 The follow-up, "Angel Fingers", also topped the charts for one week.
 Wizzard's songs often included lengthy instrumental improvisations.

 The band's 1973 Christmas single "I Wish It Could Be Christmas Everyday" became an annual fixture on British (and Irish) radio and television.
 It was reissued in 1981, and a 12" re-recording appeared in 1984.

 During 1973 Harvest Records released the Roy Wood solo album Boulders, which he had recorded and mixed years before forming Wizzard, and which produced a Top 20 hit in "Dear Elaine".
 Wood said he was bored with Boulders by the time of its release and he wanted to focus on his new music with Wizzard.
 The subsequent heavy working schedule and strain led to health problems, and several cancelled or postponed live dates on a spring 1974 tour of the UK.
 One highlight of 1974 was a return to the Top 10 with "Rock 'n' Roll Winter (Loony's Tune)".
 Release was delayed for several weeks until the end of March, so the words 'Sorry, the word 'Spring' wouldn't fit.
 R.W.' were added on the label after the title.
 Unusually for the time, this song and the B-side, "Dream of Unwin", were both recorded and released in mono.
-The song was dedicated to Wood's girlfriend of the time Lynsey de Paul, who repaid the honour by recording a Wizzard flavoured song "Ooh I Do" a few months later.
+The song was dedicated to Wood's girlfriend at the time, Lynsey de Paul, who repaid the honour by recording a Wizzard-style song, "Ooh I Do", a few months later.

 A tour of the US later that year failed to bring them any commercial success there, but after meeting Brian Wilson some members guested on a Beach Boys session, which resulted in the eventual release of the latter group's single "It's OK" in 1976.
 According to Wood, the record label neglected to make a substantial push to make Wizzard a success in the U.S., preferring to focus promotion on England since the band were already very popular there.